 No person may bring a firearm, weapon or other contraband into the secure perimeter of the Washington County Jail, and all visitors to the jail must go through a security screening and metal detector.
 Knowingly introducing contraband into a correctional facility is a Class C felony.

-A. If we deny your application or revoke your license, we will send you a certified letter stating the reason(s).
+If we deny your application or revoke your license, we will serve you in person or send you a certified letter stating the reason(s).
 If you disagree with our decision, you may appeal to the Circuit Court.

 • Possess a Current Oregon driver’s license showing a residence in the county.